The 6 Skill Sets of a Successful PCN Manager

 I truly believe that in the long run, you can’t reach optimal success without investing in your own professional development.

-Understand the notion of a boundary spanning role
+An Understanding of how to execute a boundary spanning role

 There is an academic paper titled, "We are all boundary spanners now" published by Cardiff, Metropolitan University, School of Management.
 When I read this paper, I was working as a Business Development Manager at a University in the Faculty of Health, studying for my MBA.